Congress gears up for vote on Trump's war powers in Iran — after the battle began

 "It depends if we can keep several Democrats in line," Khanna told NBC News' Meet the Press.
 "But I believe that this is a disastrous vote for any Democrat — to vote for Donald Trump's war in the Middle East."

-He specifically cited Rep. Josh Gottheimer, D-N.J., who has long opposed the Iran war powers resolutions for fear it would "restrict the flexibility needed" in a military operations.
+He specifically cited Rep. Josh Gottheimer, D-N.J., who has long opposed the Iran war powers resolutions for fear they would "restrict the flexibility needed" in a military operation.
 Gottheimer didn't immediately respond to a request for comment about his vote.

 Most Republicans are expected to stand by Trump's war with Iran and block the resolutions.

-But Rep. Thomas Massie, R-Ky., one of the sponsors of the resolution in the House, argued that the conflict is not "America First," suggesting some fissures among the GOP; Massie has consistently been one of the few Republicans to vote against some Trump administration priorities.
+But Rep. Thomas Massie, R-Ky., one of the sponsors of the resolution in the House, argued that the conflict is not "America First," suggesting some fissures in Republican Party.
+Massie has consistently been one of the few Republicans to vote against some Trump administration priorities.

 In the Senate, Sen. John Fetterman, D-Pa., is one of the few Democrats who said he plans to vote against the resolution.

-These resolution votes comes after the failure of a number of similar attempts to restrict Trump's use of the military without congressional approval.
+These resolution votes come after the failure of a number of similar attempts to restrict Trump's use of the military without congressional approval.

 In June, a Senate vote on Iran war powers failed after the strikes on Tehran's nuclear facilities.
-And in January, though the Senate narrowly advanced a Venezuela war powers resolution after the capture of former president Nicolas Maduro, the effort ultimately failed to pass.
+And in January, though the Senate narrowly advanced a Venezuela war powers resolution after the capture of then-President Nicolás Maduro, the effort ultimately failed to pass.

 Copyright 2026 NPR